Yusaku Maezawa

 Yusaku Maezawa (前澤 友作, Maezawa Yūsaku) is a Japanese billionaire entrepreneur and art collector.
 He founded Start Today in 1998 and launched the online fashion retail website Zozotown in 2004, now Japan's largest.

-Most recently, Maezawa introduced a custom-fit apparel brand ZOZO and at-home measurement system, the ZOZOSUIT, in 2018.
-As of December 2021, he is estimated by Forbes to have a net worth of $2.0 billion.
+Maezawa introduced a custom-fit apparel brand Zozo and at-home measurement system, the Zozosuit, in 2018.
+As of July 2025, he was estimated by Forbes to have a net worth of $1.5 billion.

 Early life

-Maezawa began attending Waseda Jitsugyo High School in 1991, where he started a hardcore punk band with his classmates called Switch Style, in which he was the drummer.
+Maezawa began attending Waseda Jitsugyo High School, Tokyo, in 1991, where he started a hardcore punk band with his classmates called Switch Style, in which he was the drummer.
 The band released their first EP in 1993.
 After graduating from high school, he decided not to go to college; instead he moved to the US with a girlfriend, where he started collecting CDs and records.
 When he returned to Japan in 1995, his album collection became the basis for his first company, which sold imported albums and CDs through the mail.

 Business

 In 1998, Maezawa used the basis of the mail-order album business to launch the company Start Today.
 The same year, his band signed with the label BMG Japan.
 By 2000, Start Today had moved to an online platform, had begun selling clothing, and had become a public company.
 In 2001, Maezawa declared a hiatus on his music career.
 Start Today opened the retail clothing website Zozotown in 2004, and six years later, Start Today became a publicly traded company, listed on the "Mothers" Index of the Tokyo Stock Exchange.
 By 2012, Start Today was listed in the First Section of the Tokyo Stock Exchange.
+Forbes listed him in its World's Youngest Billionaires 2011 ranking, and Wealth-X for CNBC ranked him 8th richest entrepreneurs under 40 in Asia in 2015.

-In 2018, Maezawa introduced ZOZO, a custom-fit clothing brand and the ZOZOSUIT, an at-home measurement system, in over 72 countries and territories.
+In 2018, Maezawa introduced Zozo, a custom-fit clothing brand and the Zozosuit an at-home measurement system, in over 72 countries and territories.

-Maezawa resigned from ZOZO in September 2019 after selling a stake of 50.1% in the company to SoftBank for US$3.7 billion (400 billion Yen).
+Maezawa resigned from Zozo in September 2019 after selling a stake of 50.1% in the company to SoftBank for US$3.7 billion (400 billion Yen).
 He also sold 30% of his personal stake in ZoZo to Yahoo Japan.
+In 2023, he invested $23 million in the satellite company Astroscale.